Roland Gwynne: John Bodkin Adams

 Gwynne never married but he developed a close friendship with Dr John Bodkin Adams, an unmarried Eastbourne general practitioner and suspected serial killer, with whom he went on frequent shooting holidays to Scotland and Ireland.
 He would visit Adams every morning at 9 a.m.

 During the police investigation into Adams, a note written by a journalist was uncovered, linking Adams sexually to a member of the local police and a local magistrate.
 The police officer is strongly suspected to have been the Deputy Chief Constable of Eastbourne, Alexander Seekings, and the magistrate to have been Gwynne.
 Despite the illegality of homosexual sex in the 1950s, the matter was not investigated further by police.

 In 1956, Adams was arrested on suspicion of murdering two of his patients.
 At that time Gwynne was Chairman of the Magistrates in Lewes, East Sussex, and had to step down from the committal hearing owing to a conflict of interest.

-On 12 February 1957, just before Adams' trial began, Gwynne was knighted.
+Gwynne was knighted (for public service in Sussex) in the New Year Honours list for 1957, just before Adams' trial began.

 During the proceedings, though, Colonel Gwynne was seen dining with Lord Goddard, the Lord Chief Justice, and Sir Hartley Shawcross, a former Attorney General, at a hotel in Lewes.
 Lord Goddard had by then already appointed the judge for Adams' case, Sir Patrick Devlin.

 After their meeting at the hotel Gwynne crashed his car while driving home.
 No evidence was adduced he had been drinking.
 The meeting was seen by one of the investigating officers from Scotland Yard, Charles Hewett, as further indication that the Adams' trial was the subject of concerted judicial and political interference.

 During the trial, while the jury was out considering the verdict on Adams' first charge of murder, Lord Goddard phoned Devlin to urge him, if Adams was found not guilty, to grant him bail before he was tried on a second count of murder.
 That surprised Devlin because, in British legal history, a person accused of murder had never been given bail.

 A month after the trial on 10 May 1957, Goddard heard a contempt of court case against magazine Newsweek and the shop chain W. H. Smith & Son, which on 1 April during Adams' trial had respectively published and distributed an issue of the magazine containing two paragraphs of material "highly prejudicial to the accused", saying that Adams' victim count could be "as high as 400".
 Each company was fined £50.

 Adams was sensationally acquitted of one murder charge, with a second charge being controversially withdrawn by the Attorney General.

 Gwynne's relationship with Adams cooled and, when interviewed by police in connection with the investigation into Adams, he admitted that he had given instructions to be buried in a lead-lined coffin.
 That unusual procedure was usually designed to protect the water table from contamination or to preserve evidence in case an exhumation might be necessary.